 “across 15 times more compute nodes (60 vs 4)”

 The question that needs to be asked is why would you only use 4 servers if 8 servers could have shown a huge performance increase, servers are cheap?
 (Refer back to claim #2).
 I re-iterate that the problem is likely with the back end storage array.
-The problem with all external storage appliances is that at a certain load they become the back-end bottleneck.
+The problem with all external storage appliances is that at a certain load the back-end becomes the bottleneck.
 If you look at how many compute cores was used in the test suite, WekaIO used less cores (120 cores on WekaIO vs a total of 128 cores used by Big Blue).
 And Big Blue gave itself another break by offloading the RAID 5 calculation to a hardware RAID offload engine whereas WekaIO handled the entire workload doing a 15+2 double parity calculation.

 Incorrect Claim #6